-ConnectionAttempts applies only to the use of the file: protocol for uploads/downloads in a custom implementation.
-For standard protocols used by inventory beacons, see NetworkRetries.
+ConnectionAttempts applies only to the use of the file: protocol for uploads/downloads in a custom

 When the installation tool within the FlexNet inventory agent is trying to connect with a file share using the file: protocol, ConnectionAttempts specifies how many times it will accept a "no connection is available" error before discarding that location and logging a network failure.
 The "no connection is available" condition occurs when the number of active connections to a file share reaches the maximum allowed.